digitaldanieldev/docker-direct/README.md

 I created Docker-direct to simplify the management of Docker containers, enabling my kids to start and stop their Minecraft servers without needing complex tools like Portainer.

 ## Usage:
+Download the binary found in the repository under 'releases'.
+Create a file called containers.txt and specify the containers by name on separate lines.

 `docker-direct [OPTIONS]`
-`docker-direct -f listofminecraftservers -p 1235`
+`docker-direct -a listofminecraftservers -p 1235 `

 Run Docker-direct on your server that hosts Docker containers.